tektutor/qt-june-2024/Day3/README.md

 - When we click on the 'Start Thread' button, the thread should be started and we should see the threads messages on the respective Thread Tab
 - When we click on the 'Stop Thread' button, the thread that is running in that Tab should be stopped
 - When we switch between the tabs, we should be able to enable/disable buttons as per the thread status
+- We would also require Custom Signals to make this application completely functional
 </pre>